content hub

 2. RingCentral

-RingCentral is a unified communications platform that combines voice, video, messaging and contact center capabilities in a single solution.
-It's designed for mid-size and enterprise teams that need advanced call management alongside collaboration tools, with over 500 prebuilt integrations connecting to CRM platforms, productivity suites and custom business applications.
+RingCentral is a unified communications platform combining voice, video, messaging and contact center in a single solution.
+It suits mid-size to enterprise teams that need a full PBX with collaboration tools.
+CRM integrations (Salesforce, HubSpot) are gated to the Advanced plan and above.

 Key features:

-• 500+ integrations: Native connections with Salesforce, HubSpot and other major CRM platforms, plus custom integrations via Workato for 1,000+ applications.
+• 330+ integrations: Native connections with Salesforce, HubSpot and other major CRM platforms on Advanced plans and above, plus custom integrations.
 Smith.ai integrates with RingCentral for combined call handling.

 • Video conferencing: HD video meetings with screen sharing, live transcription and AI-generated summaries on any device.

-• Advanced call routing: Route calls based on customer priority, IVR inputs, time of day and agent expertise.
+• Call routing: Route calls based on customer priority, IVR inputs, time of day and agent expertise.

 3. Dialpad

-Dialpad is a cloud-based business communications platform that embeds AI features — real-time transcription, coaching and sentiment analysis — into every plan tier.
-The platform covers audio and video calling, conference calling, screen sharing and team messaging through mobile and desktop apps, with autonomous AI agents available for scheduling and routine request handling.
+Dialpad is a cloud-based communications platform that embeds AI features — real-time transcription, coaching and call sentiment analysis — into every plan tier.
+It covers voice, video and team messaging through mobile and desktop apps.
+The Standard plan caps at one user and limits integrations to Google Workspace, HubSpot, Slack and Zapier.

 Key features: